oschrenk/notes/javascript-libraries.md

 [arbor.js]( http://arborjs.org)

 > Arbor is a graph visualization library built with web workers and jQuery.
-Rather than trying to be an all-encompassing framework, arbor provides an efficient, force-directed layout algorithm plusabstractions for graph organization and screen refresh handling.
+Rather than trying to be an all-encompassing framework, arbor provides an efficient, force-directed layout algorithm plus abstractions for graph organization and screen refresh handling.

 [delorean.js](https://github.com/jsmestad/delorean.js)